- Which company has the cheapest car insurance in Kansas for a bad driving record?

 Three years is common, but how long you are considered a high-risk driver in California depends on the insurance company's guidelines.
 The state determines how long a violation stays on your record, but the insurance company determines how long you're charged for that violation.

-If you're a high-risk driver in Kansas, you may need to file an SR-22.
-Your insurer submits this form to confirm you carry the state's minimum required coverage.
-The court will specify how long you must maintain the SR-22.
+If you're a high-risk driver in Kansas, you might need to file an SR-22.
+This is a form that your car insurance company sends in to show you have the required minimum insurance coverage.
+The court will let you know how long you need to keep the SR-22.

 Methodology